noobskies/socialflow/memory-bank/systemPatterns.md

 This document describes the established patterns and architectural decisions in SocialFlow AI's frontend codebase.
 All patterns described here are implemented and battle-tested across 9 major features.

+**Note on Upcoming Migration** (November 23, 2025): A comprehensive plan to migrate from Vite to Next.js 16 has been completed.
+The migration will preserve all architectural patterns described in this document with zero breaking changes to the 135+ components.
+See `implementation_plan.md` and `docs/phases/phase8a-8j_*.md` for details.

 ## Guiding Principles

 ### SOLID Principles in Practice